-Ridding yourself of mould depends on how severe the mould infestation is.
+Ridding yourself of mold depends on how severe the mold infestation is.
 If the mold is not that thick, you can use hydrogen peroxide based liquid to get rid of them.
 Just spray, brush, and you will be done with it.

 See also How to Remove Mold on Bathroom Walls

-The more severe mould infestation however, would require a bit of effort from your part.
+The more severe mold infestation, however, would require a bit of effort from your part.
 Crawl space mold removal, at its thickest, will require effort and money mainly because you have to rent or get surface blaster.
 Surface blaster will blast that thick mold to oblivion, ridding you of the dreaded things forever (as long as you make some adjustments after the first infestation).